loomio/loomio_help/content/subscriptions/management/index.md

 You can reinstate the subscription at any time.
 If you no longer require the group, you may deactivate it.

 ## No refund policy
-Loomio will not provide any refund for any remaining prepaid subscription payment.
+Loomio does not provide refunds for subscription payments.

 If you believe a payment has been made in error, contact us with details and we will assess the situation on a case by case basis.